Julian52575/Hylozoa-Engine-Ui/README.md

 - Make sure you are committing to a separate branch before merging.
   - Branches should follows this naming pattern: `{your name}-{issue-name}`
   - Note: An exception is made for `README.md` updates to `dev` and other **small hotfixes** that does not update the code base.
-- Once your branch is ready to merge, create a Pull Request
+- Create a Pull Request after the first commit to allow comments
   - Note: Do not target `main` directly.
 We want to update `dev` until it is ready for a release to `main`.
-- Be sure the test workflows complete succesfully before merging.
+- **Be sure the test workflows complete succesfully before merging.**
 - You are free to keep the branch or delete it.

 -----